trendinafrica/actifield/ROADMAP.md

 ## Milestones

 Down below are a list of milestones that represent the overall goals of the project.
 Preferably, they are to be done in sequential order.
-But you can help in any task you feel comfortable with

-Also, don't forget to read our [Code of Conduct](CODE_OF_CONDUCT.md) 😉
+But you can help in any task you feel comfortable with.
+Please read our [Contribution Guidelines](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md) 😉

 ### Short term: During Sprint for Internet Health (May 2019)